fireship-io/fireship.io/content/lessons/twitter-inspired-follow-system-with-firebase-and-angular/index.md

 ## Component with Follow/Unfollow Button

-<p>We loop over a list list of users from the database, then the display the user UserProfileComponent.
+<p>We loop over a list of users from the database, then the display the user UserProfileComponent.
 The parent component will pass the `user` and the `currentUser` to the child via the `@Input` decorator. </p>

 ### some-parent.component.html